 Below, Mermaid Shehanne shows off her, direct from Europe, fan fin and tease tail couturier heartbreaker.

 Thank you for attending our show tonight!
 The Mermaids are very tired now, and are hitting the seaweed hay.

 Rene Rosso transforms to Mermaid Rene Rosso, then from Mermaid Rene Rosso to Princess Blue Holly Mermaid.
 ONE – Starts the show.

 Mermaid Princess Blue Holly is off to avenge the Art Gowns’ Models.
-Stay tuned for more on this story, which will appear on GLAM.
+Stay tuned for more on this story.

 🌹Big Thank You’s to all of the Art Gowns’ Models. 🌹

 Their names, under their Mermaid selves, are hot.
 So visit their fab blogs.

 Darlings!
 Rene Rosso here, in a suit!
 Can you believe it?